-(Refer to the link below for the directory and information for Disability Accommodations) https://www.klamathcc.edu/Students/Disability-Accomodations
+(Refer to the link below for the directory and information for Disability Accommodations) KLAMATH Community College | Accessibility Services and Resources (klamathcc.edu)

 Student ID

 The KCC database issues each student a Student ID number which identifies you as a KCC student.
 You may use this number to look up your records and review and order official transcripts.
 Attending KCC entitles you to a free photo student I.D. card which you can receive by going to Student Services on KCC's Campus, Founders Hall.
 The student ID card is used for registration, the library, and for various discounts on food, transportation, and/or services around the community.